 - Strengths: This is where you explain why and how you are qualified enough for the project.
 What makes you better than any other candidate?
 What are your skills and resources?
 Resume your expertise in a self-confident manner.

-- Weaknesses: A good marketing strategy example is one that does not shy away from honesty.
+- Weaknesses: A good marketing strategy example does not shy away from honesty.
 Identify the elements for which you can’t compete yet with the rest of the market.
 Accept your fragilities out in the open and recognize what you still need to improve.

 - Threats: We don’t live in Disneyland.
 So it’s really important to anticipate any external event or actor that would be detrimental to your project.
 There can be an ongoing financial crisis; your government may be planning a devaluation… you name it.
 Make a realistic list of potential difficulties.
 This can prevent you from being caught by surprise.